danielkaczmarczyk/dk-cs-notes/README.md

 Time flies.
 I've been working on my cs knowledge since Dec 2020, and ATOW it's August 2021.
 Since then I've actually enrolled in a [intensive computer science course offered by Bradfield](https://bradfieldcs.com/csi/).
 For transparency - it's offered by the authors of the [teachyourselfcs](https://teachyourselfcs.com) curriculum.
 That means that the title of this repository, and by extension, the actual notion of teaching _yourself_ cs changes a little bit, since I'm actually enrolled in an institution where I'm being taught.
 Nonetheless, I am going to keep maintaining it for visibility, inspiration, accountability, and numerous other reasons, and I'm sure its maintenance will outlive taking that course.

-For those of you who found this repository since I have started it and messaged me about it - thank you, I'm glad it's inspiring action!
-Although I do often come here to add blog-like notes like this, it is more likely to happen on [my blog](https://reversepolishnotation.com).

-Anyhow, that's all for now.
-Good times ahead.
-Updates to follow.

-Over and out.

 ## Table of Contents

 - [Progress](#progress)